 Why are microplastics a topic for the coatings sector?

 Paints, printing inks and artist colours require many different ingredients to offer the properties demanded by users.
 Some of the ingredients could potentially be considered as falling under scope of the upcoming definition by the European Commission of microplastics under the REACH restriction.
-Therefore, we are developing further understanding on the potential contribution of our sector to the marine litter problem and the potential impact of the restriction to our sector
+Therefore, we are developing further understanding on the potential contribution of our sector to the marine litter problem and the potential impact of the restriction to our sector.

+For further information, please check out “is there plastic in paint”

 Evidence